jdhao/blog_source/git_notes_s3.md

 git remote set-url origin https://jdhao@github.com/jdhao/toy_project.git
 ```

 where `jdhao` is my username.
-In this way, we do not need to enter password
+In this way, we do not need to enter username
 when we push to remote.
 In fact, we can provide the password after the username
 like this: